Protect Your Hearing on the Job

 Wearing earplugs and earmuffs can protect your hearing on the job.
 Noise at work that

-is above 85 decibels can cause damage to your ears.
-One-time exposures that are very
+is above 85 decibels can damage your ears.
+One-time exposures that are very loud can

 Once noise permanently damages the nerve endings in the inner ear, there's really

-no way to repair your hearing.
+no way to fix your hearing.
 Even a hearing aid can't completely correct it.

 What's too loud?